Harumi, Tokyo

 Harumi (晴海) is a district of Chūō, Tokyo.
 The district contains five chōme (subdivisions), and the postal code is 104-0053.
 Harumi is located on reclaimed land, created by dropping earth and sediment generated from expanding Tokyo Bay.
 The construction took place starting in the middle of the Meiji era and was completed early in the Showa era.
 Before an official name was decided for the district, it was called Tsukishima No. 4.

 History

-By April 1929 –landfill had been completed and the area was known as Tsukishima No. 4 (Tokyo Bay Landfill No. 4).
+By April 1929, a landfill had been completed and the area was known as Tsukishima No. 4 (Tokyo Bay Landfill No. 4).

 On July 15, 1937 the area was named Harumi-cho by local residents.

-The district was designated to host celebrations of the 2600th anniversary of the founding of Japan (by the mythical emperor Jimmu), but celebrations (scheduled to take place in 1940) were canceled due to Japan being at war with the Republic of China and the United States.
+The district was designated to host celebrations of the 2600th anniversary of the founding of Japan (by the mythical emperor Jimmu), but celebrations (scheduled to take place in 1940) were canceled due to Japan being at war with the Republic of China and occupation of the Korean Peninsula.